Skip to main content

 Aimée’s primary research interests focus on the British armed forces in the era of the First World War (c.1899–1923).
 Her first major research project explored how armed forces—both historic and modern—accommodate and respond to change, along with the frictions associated with the movement of expertise, experience, and knowledge between and within organisations as well as across geographical boundaries.

-She is currently pursuing two research projects: first, an exploration of gossip as a form of military knowledge and its relationship to organisational learning, sense-making, and small unit dynamics in armed forces; and secondly, an examination of the emotional mobilisation of military wives during the First World War.
-Using ‘small history’, this project explores how intimacy, feelings, labour, and family were co-opted and exploited by the British military and the ways in which this was negotiated and contested by women.
+She is currently pursuing two research projects: first, an exploration of gossip as a form of military knowledge and its relationship to organisational learning, sense-making, and small unit dynamics in armed forces; and secondly, a collective biography of a social network (or ‘world’) in the era of the First World War.
+Using the ‘small history’ of this world—whose members were intimately involved in military, political, royal, and literary circles—the project explores several themes, such as ideologies of reform and ‘efficiency’, notions of self-improvement, attitudes towards empire and imperialism, intimacy, and the under-rated role of women in public affairs.

 • Social and military history of the First World War